foxysoft/idm-connector-bobj/INSTALL.md

 # Installation on SAP IDM 8.0
-The following installation instructions are specific to SAP IDM 8.0.
+This documentation is specific to SAP IDM 8.0.
 If you intend to install on SAP IDM 7.2, please refer to [INSTALL72.txt](INSTALL72.md).

 ## Install Prerequisites
 This connector internally uses the SAP Business Intelligence platform Java SDK, a commercial software available to SAP customers